kimdanny/kimdanny/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Summer Data Analytics Intern at one of IB in S.Korea
+- 🔭 I’m currently working as a Summer Data Analytics Intern at one of IBs in S.Korea
 - 🌱 I’m currently learning Stock Price Prediction and Portfolio Management
 - 👯 I’m looking to collaborate on interesting open source project
 - 🤔 I’m coming up with fresh and interesting ideas for final year project